 High attendance at work is crucial for the effective operation of our services.
 The Managing sickness absence policy covers all employees and ensures a fair and consistent approach in dealing with absences from work.

 Managers have direct responsibility for managing sickness absence, whilst employees must follow certain procedures to be entitled to Occupational Sickness Allowance and Statutory Sick Pay.
 Entitlements are in accordance with the national conditions.

 Long service awards

-In order to recognise the loyalty, commitment and contribution to service provision of employees with continuous long service with Falkirk Council (and it's predecessor Authorities ie Falkirk District Council or Central Regional Council), the Council will make the following awards:
+In order to recognise the loyalty, commitment and contribution to service provision of employees with continuous long service with Falkirk Council (and its predecessor Authorities of Falkirk District Council or Central Regional Council), we will make the following awards:

 - 25 years service - £300 voucher